 If the employee or Appointing Authority disagrees with the results of the reclassification request, they may request a further review by the job evaluation committee.
-If they still disagree, any subsequent appeal shall be to the contracted classification vendor-Hay Associates, and are not subject to the grievance and arbitration provisions of the Labor Agreement.
+If they still disagree, any subsequent appeal shall be to Hay Associatesthe contracted classification vendor, and are not subject to the grievance and arbitration provisions of the Labor Agreement.